 Rules – Page 11 of the Monster Manual

-At the end of another creature’s turn a creature can use a legendary action.
+At the end of another creature’s turn, a creature can use a legendary action.
 A creature with legendary actions Each creature has separate actions it can choose from and each one costs a different amount of actions.
 Only one legendary action can be used at a time and the creature cannot use legendary actions while incapacitated.
 The creature regains its legendary actions at the start of its next turn.

 Creatures have a pool of legendary actions to use from each round of combat.
-Each legendary action can cost between 1-3 legendary actions per use depending how powerful they are.
+Each legendary action can cost between 1-3 legendary actions per use depending on how powerful they are.
 Each action is a clearly-defined mechanic and cannot be substituted for something else.
 These actions could be movement, a defensive maneuver, casting a spell or cantrip, using one of the creature’s attacks or abilities, or a special ability only usable as a legendary action.

 There is no way for a creature to gain extra legendary actions.
 Once they have expended all of their actions the creature must wait for the start of their next turn to regain the use of the feature.
 If a creature is grappled, paralyzed, petrified, stunned, unconscious, or just plain incapacitated, they cannot use their legendary actions.

 The legendary creatures in the Monster Manual all have 3-4 unique legendary actions to choose from.
-However, per the rules there is not a set limit to how many unique legendary actions a creature can choose from.
+However, per the rules, there is not a set limit to how many unique legendary actions a creature can choose from.
 Personally, I try to keep it between 3-5 different actions so that it’s simple for me to remember and use, but the sky’s the limit for homebrewing your own creatures and actions.
 The only rule you have to abide by for homebrewing is that each creature has a set number of legendary actions and that its unique actions should cost a number of actions depending on how powerful they are.

 Action Cost Tiers